fredarend/reactdevelopers-backend/README.md

 </p>

 ## Description
-Backend of the React Developers application created for testing purposes for a software development company.
+Backend of the React Developers, application developed with the purpose of evaluation, to compete for a vacancy in software development company.

 ### ✨ [Demo](https://reactdevelopers.fredericobinsfeld.com.br)
-User: admin@admin.com
+User: admin@admin.com <br>
 Password: admin123

 ## Install